 Furniture Oil and Woodfix

 It's much more likely for a table to be stained than a cabinet.
 Food and drinks leave traces.
+If you're running a restaurant you don't want to have to worry about stains.
 Teak and oak each have their own properties.
 Stains are easily polished off of a teak table, it takes much more effort to undo stains on an oak table.

 Personal advice, depending on lifestyle, type of wood and furniture is therefore the best solution.
-Here you can find 2 products that we sell and that we use in our own business.
+Here you can find two products that we sell and that we use in our own business.

 Woodfix gives an almost colorless layer.
 Woodfix is ideal if you want to keep the same color with the advantage of a protective layer.
 In the past we've experimented with numerous oils and varnishes.
 They all led to a difference in color.
 Woodfix gives a slightly different teint, though the difference is negligible.